sassoftware/viya4-deployment/viya4-deployment-darksite/README.md

             - Refer to baseline-helm-install-ecr README.md for instructions.

 6. **viya4-deployment viya,install**
     - **Note:** As of `viya4-deployment` v6.0.0, the project uses the Deployment Operator as the default.
-The deployment operator has additional considerations in a dark site deployment because the repository warehouse for the metadata will not be available without Internet access (as it is pulled from ses.sas.com).
+The deployment operator has additional considerations in a Dark Site deployment because the repository warehouse for the metadata will not be available without Internet access (as it is pulled from ses.sas.com).

     - There are multiple options to mitigate the issue created by using the Deployment operator: